MALAGA (SPAIN)

 One of the key aspects of this project is its commitment to using technology as a way of improving the interaction between people and the environment.

 Technology also plays a key role in the environmental conditions of this project.
-To improve the comfort of the main outdoor spaces, they have been equipped with bioclimatic conditioning systems such evaporative cooling or geothermal air circulation.
+To improve the comfort of the main outdoor spaces, they have been equipped with bioclimatic conditioning systems such as evaporative cooling or geothermal air circulation.
 All these devices have a low level of energy consumption and are powered by solar panels integrated into the newly built structures.
-These systems, together with the passive bioclimatic strategies widely implemented in the design, will foster a continuous use of the space throughout the year.
+These systems, together with the passive bioclimatic strategies widely implemented in the design, foster a continuous use of the space throughout the year.

 Open academic spaces connected by a natural landscape

-This project is also designed to manage the circulation of water in a more sustainable and efficient way, by slowing its runoff, creating a network of infiltration areas, and planting species with low water consumption.
+This project is also designed to manage the circulation of water in a more sustainable and efficient way, by slowing its runoff, creating a network of infiltration areas and planting species with low water consumption.

-Combining this strategic approach and site-specific interventions, the new Campus of Teatinos adopts a vision where public space and landscape can support playful and educational experiences, making interdisciplinary knowledge accessible not only to students, but to all citizens.
+Combining this strategic approach with site-specific interventions, the new Campus of Teatinos adopts a vision where public space and landscape can support playful and educational experiences, making interdisciplinary knowledge accessible not only to students, but to all citizens.

 A connected, open, interactive and green campus.